How to Use Our Restaurant and Hotel Survey Charts

 1. What Matters Most is What You Think.
 We collect data from blogs, rating sites, review sites and more across the Internet to assemble our surveys of online opinion.
 If one of your favorite Sausalito places didn’t score highly on the chart, ignore the chart.

-A couple of our favorite places to eat in Sausalito have never fared well in newspaper, magazine and blog reviews and on ratings sites.
+Personal note: A couple of our favorite places to eat in Sausalito have never fared well in newspaper, magazine and blog reviews and on ratings sites.
 We don’t care how anyone else feels, and we still keep eating at those favorite spots regardless of their ranking in our own surveys.

 2. Look at the Score, Not the Rank.
 We routinely see many restaurants clustered in the mid to high 80′s on their score.
 The top one may be ranked #12 and the bottom may be ranked #25, but their scores are so close you should think of them as having similar ratings.

 4. New Restaurants Take Time to Find Their Place.
-In the six years we’ve done the surveys we’ve seen that most new restaurants break into the lists with lower scores.
+In the seven years we’ve done the surveys we’ve seen that most new restaurants break into the lists with lower scores.
 The good ones then gradually improve until after about a year or two (sometimes even longer) they’ve found their true level.
 Don’t rush to judgment if a new establishment is ranked towards the bottom of the list.

 6. What Mood are You In?
 The right-hand column of the chart indicates each restaurant’s cuisine.
 This should be more important to you than subtle differences in scores.

 7. Don’t Just Follow the Crowds.
 Places with high “Heat” scores get the most attention on the Net, but not all great local restaurants get “discovered” online.
-A number of places that are very popular with local residents have low Heat scores (under 200 or even under 100) since out-of-town visitors don’t know about them.
+A number of places that are very popular with local residents have low Heat scores (even under 100) since out-of-town visitors don’t know about them.
 Great delis and cafes have much lower Heat scores than the big full-service restaurants.
 So get out and try those undiscovered places that sound promising and may be hidden gems!

 8. “Do you guys have protections against phony online entries and ratings?”
 Yes, though we do not discuss details of how we identify them.
 This is less of an issue now than it was five years ago, since many online organizations like ourselves work to weed out the false entries in sites that accept user comments.

-Restaurant Owners: How to Influence Our Rankings
+Business Owners: How to Influence Social Media Rankings